CIIS Center for Writing and Scholarship

 at where it is coming from.

-Scholarly Journals from Other Periodicals
+Scholarly from Non-Scholarly Periodicals

 Academic writing usually emphasize scholarly articles, and articles